MacFarlan Smith: Foundation

 In 1962, T&H Smith bought Duncan Flockhart, and then merged with along J.F Macfarlan to form Edinburgh Pharmaceuticals.
 In 1965 the Glaxo Group bought Edinburgh Pharmaceuticals, rebranding it Macfarlan Smith Ltd.

-In 1958, while trying to develop dental anesthetic Lignocaine, the company had discovered the bitterest known substance, Denatonium.
+In 1958, while trying to develop the dental anaesthetic Lignocaine, the company discovered the bitterest known substance, denatonium.
 Developed as a denaturant for industrial alcohol, in the 1970s it was commercially marketed as Bitrex, a safety additive for household products such as liquid detergents.
 Tesco was the first supermarket to display the Bitrex brand on their products.

-In 1963 the company reproduced highly potent Etorphine, in a research group led by Professor Kenneth Bentley (Bentley compounds).
+In 1963 a research group led by Professor Kenneth Bentley, working at the company, synthesised the highly potent opioid, etorphine.

-Bought through a management buy out in 1990, Macfarlan Smith was floated on the London Stock Exchange in 1993 under the holding company Meconic, the Greek language word for poppy.
+Bought through a management buy-out in 1990, Macfarlan Smith was floated on the London Stock Exchange in 1993 under the holding company Meconic, the Greek word for poppy.

 Present

 In June 2022, Johnson Matthey sold its Health division (including Macfarlan Smith) to Altaris Capital Partners.
 The company then rebranded as Veranova.
 Veranova is involved in the development and manufacturing of specialist and complex active pharmaceutical ingredients (APIs) for pharma and biotech customers.
 With facilities in Europe, North America and Asia.

 In 2001, Johnson Matthey plc bought Meconic, and merged it into its Fine Chemical and Catalysts division.

 In late 2006, the British government permitted MacFarlan Smith to cultivate opium poppies in the United Kingdom for medicinal reasons, in response to increasing global prices for concentrate of poppy straw, the company's main raw material.
 A major opium poppy field is based in Didcot, England.
 As of 2012 they were growing in Dorset, Hampshire, Oxfordshire & Lincolnshire as a spring sown breakcrop recognised under the single payment scheme farm subsidy.
 The Office of Fair Trading has alerted the government to their monopoly position on growing in the UK and worldwide production of diamorphine and recommended consideration.
 The government's response advocated the status quo, being concerned interference might cause the company to stop production.

 The British government has since contradicted the Home Office's suggestion that opium cultivation can be legalized in Afghanistan for exports to the United Kingdom, helping lower poverty and internal fighting whilst helping the National Health Service to meet the high demand for morphine and heroin.
 Opium poppy cultivation in the United Kingdom does not need a licence, but a licence is required for those wishing to extract opium for medicinal products.

-Macfarlan Smith now claims to be one of the world's leading manufacturer of opiate alkaloids.
-Together with sister companies within the Johnson Matthey group, they can provide full spectrum drug development, from drug discovery through to bulk production.
+Macfarlan Smith claims to be one of the world's leading manufacturer of opiate alkaloids.
+Together with sister companies within the Johnson Matthey group, it provides full spectrum drug development, from drug discovery through to bulk production.